andrasna/gatsby-theme-andras/content/blog/understanding-promise-objects/index.md

 What does "asynchronously" mean here?

-It just seems to mean, that even if the promise is fulfilled immediately, the callback won't run until the main thread executes.
+It just seems to mean that even if the promise is fulfilled immediately, the callback won't run until the main thread executes.

-I do find this confusing, because I am wondering, if deferring a function call, without being bound by a concurrent computation as well, would be a good example of an asynchronous callback.
+I do find this confusing, because I am wondering if deferring a function call, without being bound by a concurrent computation as well, would be a good example of an asynchronous callback.

 I think the important thing however is to know what the documentation might mean by "asynchronous callback".